P-CHEM Undergraduate Fellowship

 - Commit regular effort to conducting research during the fellowship period.

 - Complete a final research paper.

 - Share the results of your research at the UO Undergraduate Symposium

 - Acknowledge the Department of Chemistry and Biochemistry and the Undergraduate Research Opportunity Program in all work resulting from research during the fellowship period.

 - Notify the program administrators of any publications or conference presentations that are associated with your research project.

-The fellowship provides $3,000 – $5,000 awards, depending upon available funding, to conduct research during the summer under the mentorship of a physical chemistry faculty member.
+The fellowship provides a $3,000 award to conduct research during the summer under the mentorship of a physical chemistry faculty member.
 The award will be received in two installments, at the end of week 5 of the fellowship period and at the end of week 10 of the fellowship period.

 IMPORTANT: If you are receiving federal financial aid, this award may affect your financial aid eligibility.
 Students who receive federal aid have a responsibility to report all awards earned to the UO Office of Financial Aid and Scholarships.
 Contact the Office of Financial Aid & Scholarships for more information.

 Make sure that you meet all of the eligibility criteria outlined above before proceeding.